theproductiveprogrammer/nft-sample-flow/README.md

 # NFT Sample Flow

-A quick sample remove of an NFT with a TSS Server
+A quick sample demo of an NFT with a TSS Server

 ![Demo](./nft-flow.gif)